-Join David Gassner for an in-depth discussion in this video Reading from a text file, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Reading from a text file, part of Learning Go.

 - You can easily read the contents of a file…using a function from the ioutil package…named readFile.…In this folder, I have two files.…A go source file named readFile.go,…and a text file that has a simple string.…I've already imported the ioutil package,…and in the main function…I've declared a string variable…that points to my file in the current directory.…Now, I'll simply call the function.…It's going to return content in the form…of a byte array.…